congruence-engine/zooniverse-industrial-photographs/README.md

 This investigation will experiment with the social infrastructure on Zooniverse by creating a crowdsourcing project using photographic collections from Bradford and examining the ways in which participants interact among themselves as well as with the photographs online.
 In addition, we will also examine how participants utilise the tagging features on Zooniverse and how that impacts the ways in which other people can interact with the images there.
 Ideally, the results from this experimentation will help inform the development of the social infrastructure of the National Collection Social Machine.

-## Research question(s):

-- What can we learn from already existing crowdsourcing infrastructures (e.g., Zooniverse) that can be applied to the development of the social infrastructure for the Social Machine?
-- What can we learn about people’s motivations for engaging with heritage research through interactions and conversations on Zooniverse?
-- What can we learn from the tagging capabilities of Zooniverse and how they shape further engagement with photographic collections?
-- What kind of pipelines are available through Zooniverse to contribute to National Science and Media Museum cataloguing?
-- For non-institutional collections, how can Zooniverse help create catalogue descriptions to be added to the Congruence Engine data pool of Bradford-related cultural heritage materials?

-## People

-#### Alex Fitzpatrick: Investigation
-#### Geoff Belknap: Supervision
-#### Tim Smith: Resources

-## Data sources (used or developed):
-- 78 photographs related to Drummonds Mill from the personal archive of Tim Smith
-- 89 photographs of the Baird TV (Radio Rentals) factories in Bradford, held in the National Science and Media Museum collection

-## Investigation methods/ tools/ code/ software (used or developed):
-- Crowdsourcing techniques (using transcription, image description, and object identification workflows)
-- [Zooniverse platform] (https://www.zooniverse.org/?_ga=2.123119883.1424205126.1726092878-478044653.1725981938) - including Zooniverse-built tools: ALICE, Caesar)

-## Outputs:
-- Zooniverse project, Bradford’s Industrial Heritage through Photographs (publicly available on the platform and will be archived on there after completion)
-- Crowdsourced data will be aggregated and sent back to collection holders (Tim Smith and National Science and Media Museum)
-- Book Chapter